-ENI and Naturgy's Damietta gas plant deal with Egypt falls through
+Eni and Naturgy's Damietta gas plant deal with Egypt falls through

 Naturgy said in a bourse filing that the agreement was based on a series of conditions which had not been met, but that it was still open to seeking a friendly solution to the dispute.

-The first condition of the agreement was that the plant would reopen, but it was impossible to do so because of restrictions on movement and industry worldwide to curb the coronavirus, a person familiar with the matter said.
+The first condition of the agreement was that the plant would reopen, but it was impossible to do so because of restrictions on movement and industry worldwide to curb the spread of the novel coronavirus, a person familiar with the matter said.

+“Eni is in touch with the counterparties and willing to set the frame of a possible new agreement,” a spokesman for Eni said.

 In the meantime, Naturgy said it would go back to pursuing a legal claim to $2 billion in compensation its joint venture with ENI was awarded in the case by the World Bank’s International Centre for Settlement of Investment Disputes in 2018.